john-h-kastner/regex-complement-prolog/regex.md

 takes as part of its input the current identifier value, and returns with its output an additional value for the next available identifier.
 The problem with this approach is that we need to explicitly thread some state though the program.
-To avoid this overhead, something similar to the state monad in Haskell migh be used.
+To avoid this overhead, something similar to the state monad in Haskell might be used.

 In Prolog, a similar effect can be obtained by using a DCG.
 The current identifier value is tracked as the first and only element of the list being processed.
 When an identifier is needed, the value is removed from the list, incremented, and added back onto the list.
-The original value can then be used as an identifier.
+The original value is then be used as a fresh identifier.
 The DCG predicate `fresh//1` handles the list updates and unifies its argument with the available identifier value.